Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 2.2 The Associate Directors, Coordinating Superintendents and Superintendents shall:

-1. ensure that the appropriate equipment, materials, protective devices and procedures, as required by law, are pre-determined, prescribed and provided, maintained in good condition, and used as prescribed;
+1. ensure that the appropriate equipment, materials, protective devices, and procedures, as required by law, are pre-determined, prescribed and provided, maintained in good condition, and used as prescribed;

-2.3 Supervisors shall:
+2.3 The Supervisors shall:

 4. participate in, or assign a designate to participate in, the health and safety inspection(s) and take corrective actions as appropriate;